Dogs in Los Angeles are responsible for thousands of dog bites every year. In fact, California has the highest number of dog bite claims in the U.S.

 In fact, under California laws, you can hold dog owners responsible for a dog bite even if the owner can prove that his/her dog has no prior history of biting or aggressive behavior.

 If you’ve become a victim of a dog bite in Los Angeles, don’t let insurance companies feed you with unfair and unacceptable initial settlements.
-Instead, let our Los Angeles dog bite lawyers investigate your case and evaluate the full value of your damages to maximize your compensation.
+Instead, let our dog bite attorneys in Los Angeles investigate your case and evaluate the full value of your damages to maximize your compensation.